- Antoine Fuqua

 With all the possibility of Training Day’s greatness clinging to him, I remain hopeful that one day director Antoine Fuqua will get a chance to direct another well-written action picture with guts.
 Until that day, I sincerely hope Fuqua can find material to direct better than 2003’s Tears of the Sun, 2004’s King Arthur, and now Shooter.
 This Mark Wahlberg vehicle places the actor in the role of Bob Lee Swagger, a U.S. sniper who, with his spotter partner, is abandoned and left for dead in Ethiopia by the American government.
 He survives, but his spotter dies.
 Three years later, Swagger is retired and living in the Appalachian Mountains.
 Now alone except for his dog, Swagger sees the administration as a propagator of lies and corruption.

-And then there’s a disturbing and out-of-place subplot where Elias Koteas’ ridiculously-named character, Jack Payne, kidnaps Sarah as ransom for Swagger to turn himself in.
+And then there’s a disturbing and out-of-place subplot where Elias Koteas’ ridiculously named character, Jack Payne, kidnaps Sarah as a ransom for Swagger to turn himself in.
 A brief scene shows us Payne holding the near-topless Sarah (she just happens to be walking around her house in a bra when kidnapped) from behind whispering like a creep into her ear.
 A later scene shows us Payne drinking and dancing in front of her, sniffing at her.
 All in all, Payne takes up about five minutes of inexplicable screentime.
 In the end, as expected, Payne gets his comeuppance when Sarah shoots him.
 She acts like she was traumatized, but we’re never really told what was going on there.
 Did he rape her?
 Or did Koteas just frighten her with tales from the sets of Look Who’s Talking 2 and Teenage Mutant Ninja Turtles?
 Payne feels like a character whose scenes were either cut way down in post-production or shouldn’t have been there in the first place.
 I couldn’t help but wonder why Koteas, the actor from Crash (1996), The Thin Red Line, and Zodiac, would take such a meaningless role.

-My only surprise from Shooter came afterward, when I wondered how this movie, due to the film’s anti-government and take-law-into-your-own-hands demeanor, was ever made.
+My only surprise from Shooter came afterward when I wondered how this movie, due to the film’s anti-government and take-law-into-your-own-hands demeanor, was ever made.
 The brains behind the assassination is a U.S. Senator, played by Ned Beatty.
 Swagger, the hero who claims our administration is corrupt, is vindicated when he discovers the senator is behind the conspiracy.
 The script holds no regard for our current government and, in the end, debatably and dangerously suggests that all senators deserve to be shot just because they’re American senators, and thus, they are all corrupt.
 Even though the film appeals to commercial movie-going audiences, it’s shocking that, with our administration, this blatantly violent, anti-government film ever got made.
 It’s also a good thing—it proves our government doesn’t have complete control over Hollywood.
-Anyway, Shooter lulls during the middle forty-five minutes and feels about a half an hour overlong.
+Anyway, Shooter lulls during the middle forty-five minutes and feels about half an hour overlong.
 An endless array of unnecessary characters and garnish subplots emerge, which on the surface makes the script appear more complicated.
-On top of that, you get poor dialogue, stereotyped characters, and a potentially irresponsible message decorated in the form of an action movie.
+On top of that, you get poor dialogue, stereotypical characters, and a potentially irresponsible message decorated in the form of an action movie.
 All of this is just too much to tolerate.